 Built as a manor house in the Georgian style in 1769-1770 by Stephen DeLancey after his marriage to Hannah Sackett in 1768.
 He was a Loyalist and she a Patriot; their marriage dissolved within a few years and Stephen remained in the house until 1776.
 Some say the house was used for Tory (Loyalist) trials and as a jail.
 Revolutionary troops camped on the grounds, including those of General Rochambeau in 1782 while en route to Rhode Island after the battle of Yorktown, VA.
 In 1787 DeLancey house was bought and the academic institution known as the North Salem Academy opened.
 Students were housed on the upper floors.
 Graduates included Daniel Tompkins, who went on to be governor of NY and Vice President under Pres.
 James Monroe, and Ogden Darius Mills, who gained financial fame as an entrepreneur in the California Gold Rush.
 By 1886, due to declining enrollment and mounting costs, the building and property were turned over to the Town to be used as a town hall.
 Major renovations were done in 1954-57, including turning the second floor into a large room used by the NS Library.
 The most recent renovations in 1990 turned the second floor into offices and overall, careful historic repairs throughout the building.
 Image from a private postcard collection.

-Thomas Vail, 1714 - 1786, acquired land in Lot 4 of the Oblong and built the original farm house, the left wing of the present home, located on the west side of Vail Lane.
+Thomas Vail, 1714 - 1786, acquired Lot 4 of the Oblong and built the original farm house, the left wing of the present home, located on the west side of Vail Lane.
 Several generations of Vails lived in the house including David and his wife Elizabeth, who circa 1845 purchased a large tract of land on the east side of Peach Lake to which they eventually relocated.
 Their daughter, Maria, married James Finch (a fourth generation Finch born in North Salem) in 1852 and James purchased the farm and house, to which he added the large center section of the present home.
 Finch family members lived there until 1928, when Duncan Bulkley and his wife purchased it.
 They added the kitchen wing on the right side and renamed it Dongle Ridge Farm.
 Why, you may ask!
-Photo from the Clifford collection
+Photo from the Vail collection

 Goldens Bridge Hounds